FraunhoferIVV/fastiot/README.md

 It is always recommended to use a separate virtual environment for each project, so let’s create one: `python3 -m venv venv` and use it: `source venv/bin/activate`

-Afterwards you can install FastIoT: `python3 -m pip install https+git://github.com/FraunhoferIVV/fastiot.git`
+Afterwards you can install FastIoT: `python3 -m pip install fastiot`

 To setup a new project with the name `my_first_project` you can now run: `fiot create new-project my_first_project`